-The Nigerian Government effort to boost domestic gas penetration is now under threat of rising retail price of the Liquefied Petroleum Gas (LPG) also known as cooking gas.
+The Nigerian Government’s effort to boost domestic gas penetration is now threatened by rising retail prices of the Liquefied Petroleum Gas (LPG), also known as cooking gas.

 Investigation by EnergyDay has shown a sharp price increase from N480/kg in June, to N500/kg in July and then N550/kg in August and there are indications that the price of 1kg could go as far as N800 before the end of the year.

 Consequently, players in the LPG value chain have expressed worry that 12.5 kilogram of gas could be dispensed for N10,000, if the regulatory decisions and other macro-economic issues are not addressed.

 Retailers and marketers have disclosed that the prevailing situation has resulted in general low patronage, because customers have been considering alternative means of cooking.

 EnergyDay reporters on Monday, monitored the situation in some parts of the country, including Ogun and Lagos to get first-hand reactions of various people in the value chain of LPG – marketers, wholesalers (gas stations), retailers and end users.

 Evidently, since the LPG has assumed the status of a deregulated market, it was established that LPG price varies from place to place as marketers and retail dealers sell at market price and are constrained by Government’s interference.

 Our investigation has shown a sharp decline in sales as businesses and households are now opting for alternatives- kerosene, charcoal and electric cooker, and worse still, fire wood, for cooking.

 Presently, most of the Gas plants refill 1kg at N500, while retailers are selling to end users at N550 per kg (kilogramme).
 Retailers themselves presently buy gas from gas plants to restock at prices between N500 and N510.